-This is a question when that perplexed me when I first heard it.
-Cards Against seemed to be all inclusive.
-Heck, I’ve even played it once with my Grandmother (and I have the image of her saying “Shitting Out the Perfect Cumberland Sausage” etched into my long term memory forever), and my sister who rarely plays games.
+This is a question that perplexed me when I first heard it.
+Cards Against seemed to be all-inclusive.
+Heck, I’ve even played it once with my Grandmother (and I have the memory of her saying “Shitting Out the Perfect Cumberland Sausage” etched into my mind forever), and my sister who rarely plays games.
 Why all this hate from gamers?

 To be completely honest, I think it is for two reasons.
 One of these is valid, and can be considered a reason Cards Against Humanity should be struck off most lists.
-The other is less valid, and is probably a reason it should stay, for a short while at least.
+The other is less valid, and is probably a reason it should stay firmly sat in the party game throne.
 Let’s tackle these one at a time.

 It’s Not A Very Good Game

-CAH (I’m writing this on my phone and getting it to recognise Cards Against Humanity as a phase is difficult, so I’ll just use CAH for now) has next to no mechanics, no gameplay, limited replayability, and seems like just a cash cow.
+CAH has next to no mechanics, no gameplay, limited replayability, and seems like just a cash cow.
 It appears to be a game that is crude for the sake of being crude, and that, as a theme, has a limited shelf life.
 CAH seems to have a ‘best before’ date that is limiting to playing the game over and over again.

-Ask a gamer or board game fan (doesn’t even need to be hardcore) what their favourite games are and you’ll get a selection.
+Ask a gamer or regular board game player what their favourite games are and you’ll get a selection.
 None, however, would mention Cards Against when there are so many other possibilities out there.
 Compare Cards Against to Catan, or Ticket to Ride, or Carcassone, or Agricola, or other entry level/gateway games and you soon realise what a non-game it really is.

 It is a Very Good Game

-In a few posts now I have mentioned the concept of a gateway game, or an Entry Level game that gets someone addicted to gaming.
+In a few posts now I have mentioned the concept of a gateway game, or an Entry Level game that introduces someone to gaming.
 Cards Against Humanity is that game for a whole host of new gamers.
 These are people who find they like the game and, through playing said game, they discover there is so much more out there.
-I know people who have gone from Cards Against into Catan (that being said, I also know people who went from Cards Against to Strip Poker, so maybe that isn’t the best example).
-I know people who have launched a love of gaming off the back of less than Cards Against, and that has to be admired.
+I know people who have gone from Cards Against into Catan.
+I know people who have launched a love of gaming off the back of no less than Cards Against, and that has to be admired.

 Cards Against, through being so insane, managed to launch itself into the limelight.
 It has become mainstream which, for a fringe culture like gaming, can be uncomfortable.
 It used to be “Oh, you play board games?
 So you must love Monopoly?” but now has become “Oh, you play games?
 I play Cards Against Humanity as well!”